archesproject/arches-docs/docs/developing/extending/creating-apps.rst

 What's an Application?
 ======================
-The phrase **Arches Application** describes a Python package that provides some set of features added to the core (standard) Arches application.
+The term **Arches application** describes a Python package (usually pip installed) that provides some set of additional features beyond what core Arches provides.
 Arches application can be reused in multiple Arches projects.

-This terminology about *applications* and *projects* purposefully aligns with the `Django definition and use of these terms <https://docs.djangoproject.com/en/4.2/ref/applications/#projects-and-applications>`_.
+Applications typically include some combination of models, views, templates, static files, URLs, etc. They’re generally wired into Arches projects with the INSTALLED_APPS setting.

 .. figure:: ../../images/dev/diagram-custom-apps-in-projects.png